Bhuang23/React-simple-web-app/README.md

 * sign up as user
 * login in as user
+* update user information
 * visit the ecommerce web app homepage
 * view all items currently in stock
-* search items of a certain category
+* search items of a certain category or name
+* add items to shopping cart
 * checkout items and buy them (still in development)